Valerie Solanas: SCUM Manifesto

 In 1967, Solanas self-published her best-known work, the SCUM Manifesto, a scathing critique of patriarchal culture.
 The manifesto's opening words are:

 Some authors have argued that the Manifesto is a parody and satirical work targeting patriarchy.
-According to Harding, Solanas described herself as "a social propagandist," but she denied that the work was "a put on" and insisted that her intent was "dead serious."
-According to another source, Solanas later wrote that The Manifesto was satirical and "was designed to provoke debate rather than a pratical plan of action".
+According to Harding, Solanas described herself as "a social propagandist", but she denied that the work was "a put on" and insisted that her intent was "dead serious".
 The Manifesto has been translated into over a dozen languages and is excerpted in several feminist anthologies.

 While living at the Chelsea Hotel, Solanas introduced herself to Girodias, a fellow resident of the hotel.
-In August 1967, Girodias and Solanas signed an informal contract stating that she would give Girodias her "next writing, and other writings."
+In August 1967, Girodias and Solanas signed an informal contract stating that she would give Girodias her "next writing, and other writings".
 In exchange, Girodias paid her $500.
 Solanas took this to mean that Girodias would own her work.
 She told Paul Morrissey that "everything I write will be his.
-He's done this to me ...
+He's done this to me ....
 He's screwed me!"
 Solanas intended to write a novel based on the SCUM Manifesto and believed that a conspiracy was behind Warhol's failure to return the Up Your Ass script.
 She suspected that he was coordinating with Girodias to steal her work.

 Shooting

-On May 31, 1968, Solanas went to writer Paul Krassner to ask him for $50, which he loaned to her.
-Krassner later speculated that Solanas could have used the money to buy the gun she used to shoot Warhol, as the shooting occurred just three days later.

-According to an unquoted source in The Outlaw Bible of American Literature, on June 3, 1968, at 9:00 a.m., Solanas reportedly arrived at the Hotel Chelsea and asked for Girodias at the desk, only to be told he was gone for the weekend.
-She remained at the hotel for three hours before heading to the Grove Press, where she asked for Barney Rosset, who was also not available.
-In her 2014 biography of Solanas, Breanne Fahs argues that it is unlikely that she appeared at the Chelsea Hotel looking for Girodias, speculating that Girodias may have fabricated the account into order to boost sales for the SCUM Manifesto, which he had published.

-Fahs states that "the more likely story ... places Valerie at the Actors Studio at 432 West Forty-Fourth Street early that morning."
-Actress Sylvia Miles states that Solanas appeared at the Actors Studio looking for Lee Strasberg, asking to leave a copy of Up Your Ass for him.
-Miles said that Solanas "had a different look, a bit tousled, like somebody whose appearance is the last thing on her mind."
-Miles told Solanas that Strasberg would not be in until the afternoon, accepted the script, and then "shut the door because I knew she was trouble.
-I didn't know what sort of trouble, but I knew she was trouble."
+On June 3, 1968, Valerie Solanas arrived at the Hotel Chelsea and asked for Girodias, who was unavailable.
+She stayed there for three hours before heading to the Grove Press, where she asked for Barney Rosset, who was also not available.
+In her 2014 biography of Solanas, Breanne Fahs argues that it is unlikely that she appeared at the Hotel Chelsea looking for Girodias, speculating that Girodias may have fabricated the account to boost sales for the SCUM Manifesto.
+Instead, Solanas is believed to have been at the Actors Studio in Manhattan early that morning.
+Actress Sylvia Miles claimed Solanas arrived at the Actors Studio looking for Lee Strasberg, asking to leave a copy of Up Your Ass.
+Miles informed Solanas that Strasberg would not be in until the afternoon, accepted the script, and then shut the door because she "knew Solanas was trouble".